-Our customers frequently ask us, “Which controls are most often missed or incomplete during audits, and how will you help us make sure we’re ready?”
+Our customers frequently ask us, “Which controls are most often missed or incomplete during SOC 2 audits, and how will you help us make sure we’re ready?”

 TL;DR from Jose, CISO at Tugboat Logic and former partner at PwC says there are four main failed controls during SOC 2 audits:

-- #1 is risk assessments because they’re very hard because they’re never documented, and when they do get documented, it turns out to be very weak documentation.
-More broadly, anything that has to do with formalization of processes is hard for small companies.
+- Risk assessments because they’re very hard because they’re never documented, and when they do get documented, it turns out to be very weak documentation.
+More broadly, anything that has to do with the formalization of processes is hard for small companies.

-- #2 are penetration tests because clients tend not to do them right away when they should because it takes a lot of time to schedule them and get them completed.
+- Penetration tests because clients tend not to do them right away when they should because it takes a lot of time to schedule them and get them completed.

-- #3 is vendor risk management because it can be tough to audit and keep track of all the vendors and contractors you’re working with.
+- Vendor risk management because it can be tough to audit and keep track of all the vendors and contractors you’re working with.

-- #4 is on/offboarding because of the lack of formal processes and checklists in place.”
+- On/offboarding because of the lack of formal processes and checklists in place.

-And here are the full explanation and guides to why people fail these four controls over and over again:
+And here are the full explanations and guides to why people fail these four controls over and over again:

 Control #1 That’s Often Failed: Risk Assessments